Shohagh45/trimly-studio/README.md

 # Trimly Studio

-A simple barbershop appointment booking app using Vue 3, PHP (no framework), and JWT authentication.
+Trimly Studio
+Trimly Studio is a modern barbershop appointment booking system designed to streamline scheduling for both customers and administrators.
+Users can book grooming services such as haircuts or beard trims, while admins manage all appointments from a dedicated dashboard.
+Built with Vue 3 and PHP, the system ensures secure access via JWT authentication and provides a clean, responsive interface.

 ## 🛠 Tech Stack
 - Vue 3 (Vite, Pinia, Vue Router)
 - PHP 8.2 (custom API, JWT)
 - Docker + MariaDB + phpMyAdmin

-## 🧪 Test Accounts
+## 🧪 Admin & Test Accounts

 ### Admin
 - **Email**: user@example.com